dawidchyrzynski/arduino-home-assistant/README.md

 Please note that it's not the complete list of supported devices.
 You may try to use the library on any device that uses Arduino core.

-# License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0 as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/gpl.html